adbrosaci/vue-lang-router/README.md

 ## :warning: Version information

 This is a pre-release version compatible with [Vue 3](https://v3.vuejs.org).
 Tread carefully.
-Both [Vue Router](https://github.com/vuejs/vue-router-next) and [Vue I18n](https://github.com/intlify/vue-i18n-next) do not have stable releases yet, making this plugin unstable as well.
+[Vue Router](https://github.com/vuejs/vue-router-next) has only just been released and [Vue I18n](https://github.com/intlify/vue-i18n-next) does not have a stable release yet.
+Hence this plugin may be unstable as well.

 For [Vue 2](https://vuejs.org) compatibility, you need to use [v1](https://github.com/adbrosaci/vue-lang-router) of this project.